BILL NO A07624

 I N A S S E M B L Y

-AN ACT to amend the criminal procedure law, in relation to a plea of
+AN ACT to amend the labor law, in relation to requiring the department

 THE PEOPLE OF THE STATE OF NEW YORK, REPRESENTED IN SENATE AND ASSEM-